-The outcomes of motorcycle accidents can be devastating.
+The outcomes of motorcycle wrecks can be devastating.
 In addition to the possibility of death, many victims of motorcycle accidents also suffer debilitating injuries, including many that change lives forever.
 Some motorcycle accidents are the fault of the motorcycle rider, but most are not.
 Among the most common factors leading to motorcycle accidents are:

-- Cars turning left in front of motorcycles;
+- Cars turning left in front of motorcycles

-- Dangerous road conditions, including slippery or wet roads;
+- Dangerous road conditions, including slippery or wet roads

-- Tailgating and rear ending;
+- Tailgating and rear ending

-- Limited visibility;
+- Limited visibility

-- Failure to yield the right-of-way;
+- Failure to yield the right-of-way

-- Failure to obey traffic lights and stop signs;
+- Failure to obey traffic lights and stop signs

-- Distracted drivers;
+- Distracted driving

-- Driving under the influence;
+- Driving under the influence

 Motorcycle Accidents Statistics and Injuries